belileb/exam_Red_Wine_analysis_APS_2026/README.md

 ---

-Exploratory data Analysis
+Exploratory Data Analysis
 Estimation of the unconditional and conditional probabilities
 Estimation of the parameters of distributions of single variables
 Estimation of the parameters of the joint distributions: covariance and correlation coefficient
 Estimation of PDF based on histogram
 Nonparametric hypothesis testing of distributions using Kolmogorov-Smirnov and Chi-squared test
-Estimation of confidence intervals of certain parameters
+Estimation of confidence intervals of main parameters
 Parametric hypothesis testing: Two-sample t-test and Correlation significance (p-value) test
-Regression analysis: linear, multiple and polynomial regression modeling implemented using scikit-learn and statsmodels.formula
+Linear, Multiple and Polynomial regression modeling via scikit-learn and statsmodels.formula
 Residual diagnostics

 ---